python-trio/trio/README.rst

      maybe it takes listener_nursery, connection_nursery arguments, to let you set up the graceful shutdown thing? though draining is still a problem.

-   - XX tasks have a private reference to containing nursery, nursery has a private reference to containing task (I guess, privacy here doesn't matter too much), and tasks have a public @property pointing to parent task, to prevent nursery references leaking out where they weren't passed.

-     ...if nursery is the only way to spawn, and nursery creation requires await, so you can only spawn if passed async OR passed a reference to a nursery, then... does spawn actually need to be async? esp. since the ability to *create* a nursery doesn't actually let you violate causality! only being passed a reference to someone else's nursery lets you do that.

    - nurseries inside async generators are... odd. they *do* allow you to violate causality in the sense that the generator could be doing stuff while appearing to be yielded.
 I guess it still works